ITfoxtec/FoxIDs/docs/deployment.md

 **Key Vault soft deleted**
 If you have deleted a previous deployment the Key Vault is only soft deleted and sill exist with the same name for some months.
-In this case you can experience getting a `ConflictError` with the error message `Exist soft deleted vault with the same name.`.
+In this case you can experience getting a 'ConflictError' with the error message 'Exist soft deleted vault with the same name.'.

 The solution is to delete (purge) the old Key Vault, which will release the name.